netdata/blog/content/posts/netdata-no-brainer.md

 We're fully aware that more complex systems are running on complex container orchestrations using ephemeral nodes or distributed networks of IoT devices.
 That's why we designed Netdata to work with containerized environments.

-You can run Netdata inside of a Docker container, or you can include Netdata in your `Dockerfile` to ensure that you have instant access to real-time monitoring data from your production-ready container(s).
+You can run Netdata's monitoring agent inside of a Docker container, or you can include Netdata in your `Dockerfile` to ensure that you have instant access to real-time monitoring data from your production-ready container(s).
 An instance of Netdata running on the host machine can also track the number of running, healthy, and unhealthy containers.

 With v.1.13.0 of Netdata, we introduced Kubernetes monitoring into Netdata.
 We now have a [beta Helm chart](https://github.com/netdata/helmchart) that bootstraps a Netdata deployment on a Kubernetes cluster, with slaves operating as headless collecters to forward metrics to the master Netdata agent.
 Persistent volumes store metrics, handle alarm notifications, and more.
 We've also introduced charts for `Kubelet`, `kube-proxy` and `coredns` metrics, and have a lot more planned for the near future.